Instructions

 • The variables are in different metrics, so transform them to Z scores.

-• Calculate the mean of each country’s Z-scores; in other words, for each country, take the average of these standardized variables.
+• Create a mean of the Z scores.
 Note that there are missing data for some countries.
 Average the variables that are available for each country.

 • Create a figure (or two?) for this new variable.
 Is it normally distributed?
 Any outliers?